survivejs/audio-katas/katas/kata-02.md

 # Kata 2 - Oscillation

-The purpose of this kata is ...
+The purpose of this kata is to implement simple [oscillators](https://en.wikipedia.org/wiki/Oscillation) as the first part of our DAW.

 ## Learning aims

-TODO:

-* foo
+The minimal target of this kata is to get started with the Audio API and understand oscillators on a basic level:

-* bar
+* Initializing Web Audio
+* Understanding what is an oscillator
+* Setting up an oscillator

 ## Task